Synixe/Documents/guides/roles/fixed-wing.md

 ### Unguided (Propelled)

-The estimated location of impact and time of flight in seconds are indicated in the HUD.
+The estimated location of impact and distance in KM are indicated in the HUD.

 ![Diagram](img/unguided_estimate.png)

 ### Unguided

-The estimated location of impact and the time of flight in seconds are indicated in the HUD.
+The estimated location of impact and distance in KM are indicated in the HUD.

 ![Diagram](img/bomb_hud.png)